The Experience (gospel concert): Venues, traffic, and security

-Except for 2011 and 2020, the Experience has been presented at the Tafawa Balewa Square.
+Except for 2011, 2020 and 2021, the Experience has been presented at the Tafawa Balewa Square.
 The square, which has a normal capacity of 50,000, is equipped with extra seating for the concert.
 A combined Lagos State Traffic Management (LASTMA) and Nigeria Police Force is deployed to ease traffic flow, and police, the Rapid Response Squad, the Anti-Bomb Squad and private security are usually present at each concert.
+The show is directed by Theo Ukpaa.